-Issue Potential cause Potential solution Feedback, "whistling" Is your earmold or dome inserted correctly?
+Issue Potential cause Potential solution Feedback, "whistling" Is the hearing aid inserted correctly?
 Re-insert it.
 Is the volume very loud?
-Reduce the volume.
-Are you holding an object (e.g., a hat or a phone) close to a hearing aid?
+Reduce it.
+Are you holding an object (e.g., a hat, a telephone receiver) close to the hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
 No sound Is the hearing aid turned on?
-Turn it on.
-Is the hearing aid in telecoil mode?
-Switch to the microphone program.
+Switch it on.
 Is there a battery in the hearing aid?
 Insert a new battery.
 Is the battery still good?
-Replace with a new battery.
-Is the plastic tube or earmold clogged or broken?
-Consult your hearing care professional Is your ear full of wax?
+Replace with a new one.
+Is your ear full of wax?
 Visit your physician.

-Issue Potential cause Potential solution Sound is distorted, spluttering The battery is dead Replace it with a new one. or weak Is the battery dirty?
+Sound is distorted or weak?
+The battery is dead Replace it with a new one.
+Is the battery dirty?
 Clean it or replace it with a new one.
-Is the plastic tube or earmold clogged or broken?
-Consult your hearing care professional Did your hearing aid get moist?
-Use a desiccant.
-Battery drains very quickly Did you leave your hearing aid on for long periods of time?
-Always turn off your hearing aid when you are not using it.
+Did your hearing aid get moist?
+Use a desiccant (drying kit).
+Battery drains very Did you leave your hearing aid switched on for Always switch off your hearing riangle Warnings to Hearing Aid Dispensers (US only)

+Issue Potential cause Potential solution quickly longer periods of time? aid when you are not using it, e.g., during the night.
 Is the battery old?
-Check the date on the battery package.
+Check the date on the battery pack.